downshift-js/downshift/README.md

 components accessible and functional while giving developers complete freedom when building the UI.

-The `README` on this page convers only the component while each hook has its own `README` page.
+The `README` on this page covers only the component while each hook has its own `README` page.
 You can navigate to the [hooks page][hooks-readme] or go directly to the hook you need by using the links in the list above.